1995 Canadian federal budget: Other changes

 The Public Utilities Income Tax Transfer Act (PUITTA) is suspended after April 1, 1995 and the PUITTA is repealed on March 31, 1999, providing the federal government with more than $200 millions in annual savings.

+Privatization

+The budget announced the privatization efforts were to continue with multiple state-owned corporations to be sold to the private sector.

+Many other federal departments and agencies were to operate on a more commercial basis.

 Legislative history

 Most of the content of the budget was included in the Bill C-76 (An Act to implement certain provisions of the budget tabled in Parliament on February 27, 1995) that was adopted by the House of Commons on 6 June 1995.
-Reform, Bloc, NDP and one of the two Progressive-conservative (Jean Charest) MPs voted against the budget while Gilles Bernier, the only independent MP at the time, voted in favor like he did for the previous budget.
+Reform, Bloc, NDP and one of the two Progressive-conservative (Elsie Wayne) MPs voted against the budget while Gilles Bernier (the only independent MP elected in 1993) and Jag Bhaduria (formerly part of the Liberal caucus), voted in favor like.
 One Liberal MP (Warren Allmand) voted against the budget, protesting budget cuts and was shortly thereafter relieved of his position as chair of the House of Commons Standing Committee on Justice.
 The bill received royal assent on 22 June 1995.